 In a direct line from past to present, two of the original TMC teachers lead DLF’s The Meditation Center at THEARC (Town Hall Education Arts Recreation Campus) in Washington, D.C.
 Executive Director Rena Boone and Senior Program Director Jé-Ru Hall are teaching the TM technique to improve the quality of life and help revitalize the community in Wards 7 and 8, as part of the largest non-profit social services collaboration in the country.
 In a nod to the beginnings of such work with TMC, Inc., The Meditation Center is known by the same acronym, TMC.

 On March 17, 2019, TMC celebrated its history and legacy with a 50th Anniversary webcast, featuring inspiring talks and music by key figures, rare photos and video footage, and a keynote address by Dr. John Hagelin, director of the TM organization in the United States.
-Watch the video of this historic webcast.

 “Transcendental Meditation Hits at the Root of All Problems, which Is Narrowness of Vision,” Says Maharishi in Ebony